Wimbledon unwilling to 'benefit Russian propaganda'

 Decision to ban players is the 'most responsible'

-The decision to ban Russian and Belarusian players from this year's tournament was "intensely tough and agonising" but was the only viable option under guidance from the British government, Hewitt said.
+The decision to ban Russian and Belarusian players from this year's tournament was "intensely tough and agonising", Hewitt said.

-The tournament announced the move last week in response to Russia's invasion of Ukraine.
+The All England Club and the Lawn Tennis Association announced the move last week in response to Russia's invasion of Ukraine.

-The players are also banned from any of the UK grass-court tournaments.
+It is the first major tournament to ban tennis players from the two countries.
+They are also banned from all the UK grass-court tournaments.

 "It is an extreme and exceptional situation which takes us far beyond the interest of the tennis world alone," said Hewitt.